 Equality in working life

 Issues concerning equality in working life are at the core of Finnish equality policy.
 Equality in working life is promoted particularly in pay, working conditions, terms of employment, and career development.
 The Act on Equality Between Men and Women prohibits discrimination based on gender and requires the promotion of gender equality.
-The law also applies to sexual minorities.
+The law also prohibits discrimination based on gender identity and gender expression.

 Reducing the pay gap